NYPD commander who took “Son of Sam” confession dead at 99

 Searching for the killer, he oversaw a task force dubbed “Operation Omega” that by one count involved 75 detectives and more than 200 uniformed officers.
 He also used televised press conferences to talk directly to the killer, trying to coax him into stopping his crime spree and surrender.

-“Son of Sam: We now know you are not a woman hater — and know how you have suffered,” Keenan said at a press conference after the killer identified himself by that nickname in a note left at the scene of a double homicide in April 1977.
+“Son of Sam: We now know you are not a woman hater — and know how you have suffered,” Keenan said at a news conference after the killer identified himself by that nickname in a note left at the scene of a double homicide in April 1977.
 “We wish to help you and it is not too late.
 Please let us help you.”

 Recounting the manhunt to TV news station NY1 for the 40th anniversary of the arrest, Keenan said even he had been afraid of where the gunman might strike next.

 “My daughter Joan was a teenager, and I had two other daughters,” Keenan said.
 “And I was worried about them.
-I realized most fathers were in the same position: they were worried about their daughters.
+I realized most fathers were in the same position: They were worried about their daughters.
 It became kind of a panic in the city.”

 The killer had been taunting investigators in letters to famed New York Daily News columnist Jimmy Breslin.
 In one, he offered detectives words of encouragement.